MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/learn-about-hybrid-federated-search-for-sharepoint.md

 ## Where do you manage hybrid federated search?

-Because hybrid federated search is based on federating results from the two environments, you manage search separately in each environment, just as you'd do without hybrid federated search set up.
+Because hybrid federated search is based on federating results from the two environments, you manage search separately in each environment, just as you'd do without hybrid federated search setup.

 ## How does hybrid federated search work?